Emergent topology in thin films of nodal line semimetals: Introduction

 \section{Introduction}

 A hallmark of topological insulators and semimetals is the presence of robust, boundary-localized states that arise from the nontrivial topology of the bulk band structure \cite{Chiu_CTQ_2016, Armitage_WDS_2018}.
-Although these states are exponentially localized at the boundaries, they exhibit a finite penetration depth into the bulk.
-In systems of finite size, particularly when the system dimensions become comparable to the penetration depth, boundary states localized on opposite surfaces can overlap and hybridize.
-This hybridization can open an energy gap, which is often topologically nontrivial \cite{Potter_Multi_2010, Asmar_Topo_2018, He_Topo_2018, Otrokov_Thickness_2019, Chowdhury_Prediction_2019, Li_Intrinsic_2019, Chao_Magnetized_2020, Liu_Magnteic_2023, Lygo2023, Guo2023, Smith2024}, thereby offering a novel route to realize topological phases in lower-dimensional systems \cite{Cook_FST_2023, Cook_TRI_2023, Pal_FST_2025}.
+Although these states are exponentially localized at the boundaries, they exhibit a finite decay length into the bulk.
+In systems of finite size, particularly when the system dimensions become comparable to the decay length, boundary states localized on opposite surfaces can overlap and hybridize \cite{Zhou_2008}.
+This hybridization can open an energy gap, which is often topologically nontrivial \cite{Potter_Multi_2010, Asmar_Topo_2018, He_Topo_2018, Otrokov_Thickness_2019, Chowdhury_Prediction_2019, Li_Intrinsic_2019, Chao_Magnetized_2020, Liu_Magnteic_2023, Lygo2023, Guo2023, Lin2023, Smith2024}, thereby offering a novel route to realize topological phases in lower-dimensional systems \cite{Xiao2015, Cook_FST_2023, Cook_TRI_2023, Pal_FST_2025}.

-Recent advances in material fabrication, particularly in the context of thin films \cite{Leis_Lifting_2021, Zhang_Crossover_2010, Sakamoto_Spectro_2010}, van der Waals heterostructures, and moiré systems \cite{Geim2013, Hu2020, Chong2018, Kou2014, Hussian2020}, have made the exploration of finite-size topological effects experimentally relevant and increasingly feasible.
+Recent advances in material fabrication, particularly in the context of thin films \cite{Leis_Lifting_2021, Zhang_Crossover_2010, Sakamoto_Spectro_2010}, van der Waals heterostructures, and moir\'e systems \cite{Geim2013, Hu2020, Chong2018, Kou2014, Hussian2020}, have made the exploration of finite-size topological effects experimentally relevant and increasingly feasible.
 While hybridization of boundary states in topological insulators typically leads to gapped phases in reduced dimensions, finite-size topology (FST) in nodal semimetals presents a richer and more intricate landscape.

-In nodal semimetals, not only surface states but also bulk nodal states can hybridize when the system is made finite along certain directions.
-Recently, Ref. \cite{Pal_FST_2025} demonstrated that in a three-dimensional Weyl semimetal, hybridization of both the bulk Weyl nodes and the Fermi arc surface states can occur in suitably confined geometries.
+In nodal semimetals, not only surface states but also bulk nodal states can hybridize when the system is made finite along certain directions \cite{Xiao2015, Pal_FST_2025}.
+Recently, the author in Ref. \cite{Pal_FST_2025} demonstrated that in a three-dimensional Weyl semimetal, hybridization of both the bulk Weyl nodes and the Fermi arc surface states can occur in suitably confined geometries.
 The former results in a fully gapped, quasi-two-dimensional Chern insulating phase, while the latter leads to a partial gap accompanied by the emergence of two-dimensional Weyl nodes.